Robert Evans (journalist)

 Robert Madison Evans (born March 22, 1988) is an American internet broadcaster, journalist, and author who has reported on global conflicts and online extremism.
 A former editor at the humor website Cracked.com, Evans has also written for the investigative journalism outlet Bellingcat while working on several podcasts, including Behind the Bastards, Behind the Police, Behind the Insurrections, It Could Happen Here, The Women's War, and Worst Year Ever.
 In 2021 he published his first novel, After the Revolution (AK Press 2022) first as a serialized podcast.

 Biography

 Early life

-Evans grew up in Idabel, Oklahoma and Plano, Texas.
+Evans grew up in Idabel, Oklahoma and Plano, Texas, and graduated from Plano East Senior High School in 2006.
 His parents tried to open several small businesses and admired Ronald Reagan and Pat Buchanan.

 Career

 Early career

 Evans worked at the humor website Cracked as an editorial manager.
 In that position, Evans led a team that published "personal experience" articles.
 These articles fell into two main categories: journalistic pieces involving a variety of sources and personal narratives.

 In 2016 Evans published his first book, A Brief History of Vice, about the formative effects of narcotics on the development and history of civilization.